 What We're All About

 No. Your life can be your monastery.
-The Center for Pragmatic Buddhism (CPB) has chapters in St. Louis, MO, Columbus, OH, and Toronto, Ontario Canada, but our primary medium of connection is the internet.
+The Center for Pragmatic Buddhism (CPB) has chapters in St. Louis, MO, Columbus, OH, and Stirling, Scotland, but our primary medium of connection is the internet.
 We utilize Chan and Zen Buddhist practice methods that resonate with Westerners, including the central practice of sitting meditation (zazen).
 The Pragmatic Buddhist approach uses modern-day language to explain Buddhism's relevance to the contemporary Western lifestyle.
 In addition to regular sitting and meditation practices, OPB teachers give weekly dharma talks.
 We also engage in group discussions following the talks in an open forum atmosphere, where participants discuss their thoughts and views of issues pertaining to practice, philosophy, and everyday life.